 The strongest-performing employees are also likely the ones most interested in growing their careers beyond their current roles.
 A company’s ability to support this can boost its success in attracting and retaining valuable talent.

-To this end, businesses can and should dedicate resources to providing career development benefits.
+To this end, businesses can and should dedicate resources to providing learning and development benefits.
 This includes a range of incentives, like:

 - In-house training programs